 Zak Bagans’ The Haunted Museum

 Zak Bagans is well adept to the world of the paranormal.
 He is the host and executive producer of the Travel Channel’s hit television series Ghost Adventures, where he and a small team investigate the world’s most haunted locations.
 He’s also been a part of various other paranormal television series, written numerous books on the subject and is soon to release a documentary focussed on a well known demonic possession.
-If you are interested in his books:

 Recently, Zak opened an attraction in Downtown Las Vegas appropriately named The Haunted Museum.
 His deeply involved past with the paranormal and lifelong obsession with collecting cursed and haunted objects excel his museum above any typical ‘haunted’ attraction.